mverbyla/PFMap/index.md

 layout: default
 ---

-# pathogenflows

-**pathogenflows** is an R package providing functions that can be used to predict pathogen flows throughout a sanitation system, based on the types of technologies used.

 ## Installation

 The latest version of pathogenflows can be installed from github (if you don't have the package **devtools**, you will need to install it first):